 Visit the Loans section of the DigiPen website for more information on annual and aggregate loan limits for all federal student loans.

 There are numerous loan repayment options available to students.
-Make sure to do your research to see what repayment options are best for your loan.
-Below are brief descriptions of repayment options, but it is important to do extensive research before selecting an option.
+It is critical to research and understand the repayment details and determine which repayment option is best for your loan.
+Below are brief descriptions of current repayment options with additional important information available through studentaid.gov.

 Standard Repayment - Under this plan, your monthly payments are a fixed amount of at least $50 each month made for up to 10 years (not including periods of deferment or forbearance).
 This repayment plan saves you money over time because your monthly payments may be slightly higher than payments made under other plans, but you’ll pay off your federal student loans in the shortest time.
 For this reason, you will pay the least amount of interest over the life of your federal student loan.